 Towards the conclusion of the generative research stage, user experience requirements begin to emerge.
 These include indicative findings relating to interaction requirements, content hierarchy schemes and navigation mechanisms.

-Find out more about the methodologies that support Generative Research.
+Find out more about the methodologies that support Concept Research.